Lefschetz properties of Jacobian algebras and Jacobian modules: Introduction

 \section{Introduction}

 Let $S=\C[x_0,\ldots,x_n]$ be the graded polynomial ring in $n+1$ variables with complex coefficients, with $n \geq 2$.
-Let $f \in S_d$ be a homogeneous polynomial such that the hypersurface $V(f):f=0$ in the projective space $\PP^n$ is smooth.
+We denote by $S_k$ the degree $k$ homogeneous component of $S$.
+Let $f \in S_d$ be a homogeneous polynomial such that the hypersurface $V:f=0$ in the projective space $\PP^n$ is smooth.
 Then the Jacobian algebra $M(f)=S/J(f)$ is a standard graded Artinian Gorenstein algebra with socle degree $T=(n+1)(d-2)$, where we set